XCTEQ/ansible-ios-ci/README.md

 Ansible Provisioning of iOS Continuous Integration
 =========

 This role can be used to setup iOS Continuous Integration Service on macOS.
 This role should have all the tools required for the iOS Developers like fastlane, carthage, cocoapods and lot's of homebrew packages.
-Xcode installtion is still manual but installing simulators and command line tools is covered by this role.
+Xcode installation is still manual but installing simulators and command line tools is covered by this role.
+This role is fully tested for

+* macOS Seirra
+* Xcode 8.3 beta xip

+This should work from Xcode 8 onward as `xip` format is supported from Xcode 8 onwards.

 Requirements
 ------------

-Downloading Xcode needs Apple Developer account and it's hard to automate Xcode Installtion process.
+Downloading Xcode needs Apple Developer account and it's hard to automate Xcode Installation process.
 You need to have Xcode installed manually or for this playbook, you need to get XIP file and put it inside `~/Documents/` directory.

 It's not ideal but Xcode is proprietary software so only requirement is to put `xcode.xip` it inside `~/Documents/` directory.